 We are happy to work with students individually to identify relevant and appropriate elective courses.

-The comprehensive candidacy exam occurs in two parts, typically after the second year for Ph.D. students and the first graduate year for those on the M.D./Ph.D. track.
-Ph.D. students should complete both parts by the end of their third-year fall semester, and M.D./Ph.D. students should complete both parts by their second graduate year.
+Candidacy exams occur in two parts, typically after the second year for Ph.D. students and the first graduate year for those on the M.D./Ph.D. track.
+Students should complete both parts by the end of their third-year fall semester, and M.D./Ph.D. students should complete both parts by their second graduate year.

-Students write a mini review and defend it before their graduate advisory committee.
+Students write a mini-review paper and defend it before their graduate advisory committee.

-In consultation with their advisors, students prepare an oral defense of an NIH-style grant proposal, also defended before their graduate advisory committee.
+In consultation with their advisors, students prepare an NIH-style grant proposal and oral defense before their graduate advisory committee.
 We strongly encourage students to submit their proposals for extramural funding, such as NIH predoctoral fellowships, when appropriate.

 Yu Tzu (Rita) Chen